wsydney76/craft-contentoverview/README.md

   * bad performance
   * bad English.
 * Developed for Craft 4.3, but not guaranteed to survive any updates.
+* Supports only entries element type.
-* We are not able to offer any support.
+* **We are not able to offer any support.**
-* But feel free to use it/fork it/do whatever you want with it.
+* Feel free to use it/fork it/adopt it/do whatever you want with it.

 ## Installation